Oral and Maxillofacial Surgeon

 How do you "practice" jaw surgery?
 With cadavers or mostly as an assistant to a more senior surgeon during actual surgeries?

-Asked by Grassi.M almost 10 years ago
+Asked by Grassi.M over 10 years ago

 It is very much like a trade or a craft.
 When you start out, you basically watch the attending and chief resident do the operation.
 You hold retractors and help out when you can.
 Eventually they start letting you do minor tasks (place screws, close wounds, minor dissections etc).
 Between that and the procedures that you do routinely in the clinic you develop a surgical skill set.
 Cadaver dissection courses are taken yearly and are about 2 days long but this is more for anatomy then surgical technique.
 As your years in training go by you get to do more and more and by the time you are a chief resident you do basically the entire operation.